-This section provides detailed information on the 1994 NE135 summer course on Nuclear Facility Operations, recently completed at U.C.
+This report provides detailed information on the 1995 NE 135 summer course on Nuclear Facility Operations, recently completed at U.C.
 Berkeley.
-In three weeks from July 5 to July 22, the course provided an exceptional opportunity for 15 students to study engineering, systems, and operating procedures at one of the nation's top ranked nuclear power plants.
+In three weeks from July 17 to August 4, the course provided an exceptional opportunity for 15 students to study engineering, systems, and operating procedures at one of the nation's top ranked nuclear power plants.
 The experience this summer was even better than the first year the course was offered.
-Because a detailed report was issued following the 1993 course, this report is shorter.
+Because detailed reports were issued following the 1993 and 1994 courses, this report is shorter.